 The analysis of the data was carried out using the….
 As a cross-sectional approach, the analysis was used to describe documented variables.
 Missing data were attempted to reduce in individual queries to study centers.
 A minimum set of information (age at reaction, date of birth and sex) were needed as inclusion criteria.
 Other variables are allowed to remain missing by item. …

+223 cases are not-unique, but were included in the analysis.

 Results